-This is one of the most frequently asked questions we receive at the U.S. network of U.S. Commercial Service offices.
-The answer is usually “no” because 95 percent of all items exported from the United States to a foreign buyer don’t require an export license, even though the items are subject to U.S. government export control laws and regulations.
-These laws and regulations determine whether you can sell your product to an international buyer, which countries you can export it to, and to which buyers you can sell.
+- This is one of the most frequently asked questions of trade experts with the U.S. Commercial Service’s office network.
+The answer is usually “no” because about 95 percent of all items exported from the United States don’t require an export license, even though the items are subject to U.S. government export control laws and regulations.
+These laws and regulations determine whether or not you can sell your product to an international buyer, which countries you can export it to, and to which buyers you can sell.
 However, just because your product is among the 95 percent that don’t require a license doesn’t mean that you can sell it anywhere and to anyone.

 Export Administration Regulations and the Bureau of Industry and Security

-Most U.S.-sourced items and some internationally-sourced items that are considered dual-use (possessing both commercial and military proliferation applications), as well as certain purely commercial and munitions items, are subject to the Export Administration Regulations (EAR), administered by the Bureau of Industry and Security (BIS).
+- Most U.S.-sourced items and some internationally-sourced items that are considered dual-use (items that have both commercial and military or proliferation applications), as well as certain purely commercial or purely munitions items, are subject to the Export Administration Regulations (EAR), administered by the Bureau of Industry and Security (BIS).
 The EAR controls exports for reasons including national security, foreign policy, short supply, nuclear nonproliferation, missile technology, chemical and biological weapons, regional stability, crime control, and anti-terrorism.

 - Items in the United States, certain items located outside the U.S., and certain activities of U.S. persons are subject to the EAR.
-To determine whether your item is subject to the EAR, you will need to refer to the EAR’s Commerce Control List (CCL) to see if your item has an Export Control Classification Number (ECCN).
-Every item specifically listed in the EAR has an assigned ECCN.
+To determine whether your item (commodity, software or technology) is subject to the EAR, refer to the EAR’s Commerce Control List (CCL) to see if it has an Export Control Classification Number (ECCN).
 If your item falls under the jurisdiction of the U.S. Department of Commerce and is not listed on the CCL, it is designated as EAR99.
 Most EAR99 commercial products will not require a license to be exported.
-Depending on the destination, end user, or end use of the item, even an EAR99 item may require a BIS export license.
+Depending on the destination, end user, or end use of the item, however, even an EAR99 item may require a BIS export license.

 Management and Compliance

-If you have a catalog of dozens or hundreds of items that you want to sell globally, you should consider creating a written compliance plan.
+- Consider creating a written compliance plan.
 In addition to studying the online BIS videos and publications, the person responsible for managing your company’s plan should consider attending specific EAR and export-control seminars.
-Visit the BIS website, or ask your local U.S. Commercial Service office for information about where to find training.
+Visit the BIS website’s “Compliance and Training” tab.
 You can also contact BIS for guidance on developing the plan and to review the final document.

-Export classification and any license numbers you receive must appear on export documentation, such as the Commercial Invoice and the Automated Export System (AES) filing; the numbers should be easily accessible in your inventory management system.
+- Export classification and any license numbers you receive must appear on export documentation, such as the Commercial Invoice and the ACE AESDirect Automated Export System filing; the numbers should be easily accessible in your inventory management system.
 For certain types of exports listed in Section 758.1 of the EAR, BIS requires the filing of electronic export information in AES, regardless of value or destination.
 When completing forms (on paper or online), the U.S. Postal Service and major freight carriers may require you to enter “NLR”—which means “No License Required”— for certain EAR shipments.
-Details on EAR99 can be found in the “ECCN Questions and Answers” section of http://www.bis.doc.gov.
+Details on EAR99 can be found in the “ECCN Questions and Answers” section of the Bureau of Industry and Security website.

-It’s a good idea to establish a company-wide rule that emphasizes the importance of classification under the EAR and the associated HTS Numbers (see Chapter 12).
-If the inventory-management system doesn’t list an ECCN or EAR99 designation, then that item is ineligible for international shipping.
-If possible, adapt your inventory management software so it flags problematic orders.
-You need to be especially careful with items that are subject to the EAR, whether the items have ECCNs or are EAR99—you don’t want to inadvertently violate the EAR.
+- It’s a good idea to establish a company-wide rule emphasizing the importance of classification under the EAR.
+If possible, adapt your inventory management software to flag problematic orders.
+Also, be especially careful with items that are subject to the EAR, whether the items have ECCNs or are EAR99—you don’t want to inadvertently violate the EAR.